tekyjd/Record-Suspension-Application-Eligibility/README.md

                     }
                     // Original Rule 2: Summary (Non-Sch1 or Sch1 Unknown) -> 3-5 years
                     else if (prosecutionType === "Summary" && !isProsecutionTypeUnknown) {
-                        // This case is for Summary where Sch1 is 'No' or 'I'm not sure'. if (isSchedule1Unknown) essentialUnknowns.push("Is it a Schedule 1 offence?");
                         range = "3–5 years";
                     }
                     // Original Rule 3: Unknown Prosecution & (Schedule 1 = No or Unknown) -> 3-10 years
                     else if (isProsecutionTypeUnknown && (schedule1Offence === "No" || isSchedule1Unknown)) {
-                        if (isSchedule1Unknown) essentialUnknowns.push("Is it a Schedule 1 offence?");
                         range = "3–10 years";
                     }
                     // Original Rule 4: Unknown Prosecution & (Schedule 1 = Yes) -> 5-10 years